Severe Weather and Closing Information

 During inclement weather or other emergencies, listen to radio station, WBAL-1090 AM, for updated status of county senior centers.

-Senior Centers are operating on a normal schedule.
+Senior Centers are open on a normal schedule.

 When public schools are closed, most of the Recreation and Parks programs will be canceled.
 Please refer to the Recreation and Parks inclement weather policy for more information.